2022 Official Rules Top 150 SOLO

 Entry Fees: $600 per event

-Registration: Registration opens at 8am central time October 26, 2020
+Registration: Registration opens at 8 am central time on October 18, 2021

-The following rules shall apply to all Top 150 Solo tournaments operated by American Bass Anglers during the 2021 season.
-These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
+The following rules shall apply to all Top 150 Solo tournaments operated by American Bass Anglers during the 2022 season.
+These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA website at www.americanbassanglers.com.
 Interpretation and enforcement of these rules will be left exclusively to the Tournament Director.

-1. SPECIAL REQUIREMENTS: Due to governmental requirements on preventive measures of COVID-19 and, until further notice – SOCIAL DISTANCING AND FACE COVERINGS WILL BE REQUIRED AT ALL ABA FUNCTIONS INCLUDING ON-SITE REGISTRATION, MORNING RULES MEETING, DURING WEIGH-INS AND AWARDS PRESENTATIONS.
+1. SPECIAL REQUIREMENTS: SOCIAL PROTOCOL FOR COVID RESTRICTIONS WILL BE PER STATE GUIDELINES AT ALL ABA FUNCTIONS, INCLUDING ONSITE REGISTRATION, MORNING RULES MEETING, WHILE FISHING, DURING WEIGH-INS, AND AWARDS PRESENTATIONS.